 - 25% of the participant’s compensation, or

-- $54,000 ($60,000 including catch-up 401(k) contributions) for 2017.
+- $56,000 ($62,000 including catch-up 401(k) contributions) for 2019.

-This makes it so that the tax considerations of a profit-sharing plan are very similar to the tax advantages of a 401(k), but with slightly more control over allocation of funds (and therefore tax savings) given to the employer, as opposed to the individual employee in a typical 401(k) plan, where they can contribute as much or as little as they want (within federal limits).
+Will profit-sharing reduce my company’s or my employees’ tax bills?The short answers are: YES and YES.
+Contributions and earnings generally aren’t taxed by the Federal Government or by most state governments until they are distributed.
+Using a profit-sharing to defer some of this income can save significant tax dollars for small business owners, and help them reach the annual tax deferral limit of $56,000.This makes it so that the tax considerations of a profit-sharing plan are very similar to the tax advantages of a 401(k), but with slightly more control over allocation of funds (and therefore tax savings) given to the employer, as opposed to the individual employee in a typical 401(k) plan, where they can contribute as much or as little as they want (within federal limits).

 Custom profit-sharing 401(k) plans

 Sign up for an affordable and easy-to-manage 401(k).Learn More

 Custom options: New Comparability, Age-Weighted, and Integrated PlansThere are a few “special” types of the profit-sharing feature that are less common but are still an option, depending on your needs.
 These approaches are particularly useful to those looking to specifically segment out who they want to give profit-sharing contributions to: